bioinfo-ucsd/BISB-Bootcamp-2025/website/people.md

 *Since the BISB Student Discord is completely student-run, we ask that you do not share the invite link with faculty or staff members.*

-**For questions about specifics of the program and program requirements,** please contact our wonderful program coordinator, Fran Perez Estrada!
-Another helpful contact, especially for financial matters, is Elizabeth Soos, the Student Affairs Manager for our program and the Department of Bioengineering.
+**For questions about specifics of the program and program requirements,** please contact the Student Affairs Manager Vanessa Hollingsworth (bisbsupport@ucsd.edu and cc vkhollin@ucsd.edu).

 ## Credits